Yashika-Paneri/Programming-for-data-science/README.md

     chicago.csv

 The Project Submission consisted in the filling of a template with all the Git commands used to perform the requested tasks.
+This program was written in Python (version 3.7.1) and relies on the following libraries: pandas==0.23.4 numpy==1.15.4 Check the link for my learning material.